 Just the right baked egg dish for Sunday brunch or a light lunch.
 Layers of sliced ham, ripe tomatoes and creamy avocados topped with eggs and baked, served piping hot from the oven.
-Try this simple fresh Baked Eggs and Avocado with ham.
+Try this simple fresh Baked Avocado and Egg breakfast.
 Hearty and Memorable.

-Purchase a ham steak and carved out two portions.
+Step 2: Carve out two portions from a ham steak.
 Brown them on both sides and place into two oven proof dishes.
 If you’re using left-over baked ham, you don’t need to brown the ham.

 I actually splurged and purchased a Niman Ranch Ham steak for this recipe.
 I found the brand at Whole Foods.
 The results?
 The Niman Ranch ham was absolutely wonderful.
 Along with its $10 price tag for one steak came a velvety tender and mildly flavored piece of ham.

 Moist, tender and juicy, it was void of heavy salt flavor that other less expensive ham steaks often exhibit.
 More than half of that thick cut of ham is now in the freezer and will probably feed two of us three times.
 A much better value and a healthier choice that I’ll make going forward.